slorber/slorber/README.md

 Lately, I'm trying to write more, and to follow the Learn In Public mantra.

 Unusual, but the platform I focus on the most is [LinkedIn](https://sebastienlorber.com/linkedin): I write almost daily about React related stuff, in french, since summer 2019, with great success.
-It helped me bootstrap [React Hebdo](http://sebastienlorber.com/newsletter), my weekly React newsletter.
+It helped me bootstrap [ReactHebdo.fr](http://reacthebdo.fr), my weekly React curation newsletter.

 I'm also trying to find a good workflow to produce more detailed blog posts, and content in english, to reach a broader audience.